JonathanWilbur/vscode-asn1/README.md

 - Go to definition
 - Hover definitions

+## Limitations

+Unfortunately, I designed this extension poorly from the start, so don't get too creative:

+- Validation can't occur across lines.
+- Comments inserted in the middle of lines can screw things up.
+- Strings are treated just like syntax.

+But don't let that scare you.
+This will work fine for 99% of cases.

 ## See Also

 * [X.680 - Abstract Syntax Notation One (ASN.1)](https://www.itu.int/rec/T-REC-X.680/en), published by the